borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 &nbsp;4.
 Simplistic design in its core and in accordance to IT principle [***KISS***](https://www.techopedia.com/definition/20262/keep-it-simple-stupid-principle-kiss-principle){:target="_blank"} (*Keep IT Simple, Stupid*)<br>
 &nbsp;5.
 Does only one main function in the base - being just money, but does it very good.<br>

--- Some Altcoins (Alternative coins - any other then Bitcoin) could be viewed as startups where buying those is similar to investing in that company, like some DeFi (Decentralized Finance) application that replicate certain bank services and others.
+-- Some Altcoins (Alternative coins - any other then Bitcoin) could be viewed as startups where buying those is similar to investing in that company.
+For exmaple DeFi - *Decentralized Finance* ([Crypto acronyms](https://www.forbes.com/uk/advisor/investing/cryptocurrency/crypto-glossary-of-terms-acronyms/){:target="_blank"}) application that replicate certain bank services and others.
 With those investment can often be done with **ICO** (*Initial Coin Offer*), analog to [**IPO**](https://www.investopedia.com/terms/i/initial-coin-offering-ico.asp){:target="_blank"} (*Initial Public Offer*).
 It's like Dot-com bubble in the 2000s where there were many companies that had website but just a few grow to become Microsoft, Google, Apple, Amazon, etc...
 While bulk of others have completely failed and we never even heard about them.<br>
 Still only BTC is considered (also [by the SEC](https://www.reuters.com/legal/transactional/are-cryptocurrencies-securities-sec-is-answering-question-2022-03-21/){:target="_blank"}) as **Asset** (other way phrasing it **Digital Property**) while all others cryptos are described as **Securities** (*The Next Bitcoin is Bitcoin*).

+-- There are also NFTs (Non Fungible Tokens) that act like prestige Collectibles.
+But they are not in the scope of this article.

 ### 3.4 Proof Of Work (PoW) vs Stake [[C](#toc)]
 {: #pow-vs-pos }